Lab 4 - IR generation

 }

-onto the stack (whose address is stored into %a
+onto the stack (whose address is stored into %a) in the entry

 block of the main function.
 In the body, the initial value 1